LawiOtieno/Ghanaian_Akan_Names/README.md

 ## Author(s) Information
 Lawrence is a Fullstack developer who studied coding in Moringa School under ACCESS SPONSORSHIP.
 He is good at JavaScript programming Language.

+## Setup Instructions
+* You need a GitHub account.
+* Browser like Google Chrome and internet connection.
+* You can click this link to run and know your Akan Name https://lawiotieno.github.io/Ghanaian_Akan_Names/